 The Bureau of Labor Management states "Registrars are the custodians of students' records."
 This means the Registrar team is responsible for documenting official grades, student transcripts, providing the official registration of classes and important dates to the financial offices for tuition billing and refund processing as well as evaluating academic records and assisting with the preparation of catalogs, class schedules, and enrollment statistics.
-The Registrar, in consultation with the Provost, manages the policies related to student records.
+The Registrar, in consultation with the Vice President of Enrollment Management, manages the policies related to student records.